w3c/wot-architecture/proposals/security_and_privacy.md

 ### Does this specification persist data to a user’s local device?

+A WoT Thing may be either a client or server.
+Therefore we have to consider this question from both the client and server point of view.

-Potentially, as a WoT Thing may include interactions that support POST requests.
-IoT devices can act like web servers that can of course retain state posted to them.
+A WoT Thing in a server role may support interactions that support POST requests.
+Such can of course retain state posted to them.
+If this state is too general (for example, a property that allows a client to POST and GET arbitrary string data) and is not protected with access controls, _and_ if the device can be associated with a particular user, _and_ the network protocol allows accesses to be tied to physical location, then this is a potential physical tracking risk.
+However, providing access controls on interactions (which is strongly recommended for all personal devices) mitigates this issue.

+In the client role, a WoT Thing could be programmed to retreive data provided by a server and then post it back to that server later.
+This could also be enabled by a webhook pattern.
+This can be mitigated by establishing a trust relationship and providing explicit access controls between any pair of devices before allowing data to be exchanged.

-Note that scripts cannot be sent, only data.
+Note that scripts cannot be included in TDs, only data.
 So devices always have local control over what data they retain.
 WoT Things are never _forced_ to retain state and return it later.